 Track and review committee reports from all Shared Governance committee members to identify opportunities for resolving student issues and inform the SGC of pertinent information.

-Ensure that qualified committee reports are uploaded to the ASI website per conditions listed in Article IV, Section 1 of this policy.
+Ensure that qualified committee report be uploaded to the ASI website per conditions listed in Article IV, Section 1 of this policy.

 Assign committees of the Academic Senate to the ASI Academic Senators for coordination and support, per Article III, Section 3 of this policy.

-Submit a list of participating students at the end of each semester to the appropriate Chairs to verify members’ attendance to assigned committees and subcommittees.
-A list of those students who have attended 70% of their meetings shall be forwarded to the Vice President of Student Affairs office for final recording.

 Vote in the event of a tie.

 Section 2 – Responsibilities of the ASI Vice Chair for the Shared Governance Council

-The duties of the ASI Vice Chair for the Shared Governance Council shall be performed by an ASI Academic Senator, and is to be appointed by the second meeting of the SGC.
-The time served in this role will count as two specific duty hours the week of a meeting.
+The duties of the ASI Vice Chair for the Shared Governance Council shall be performed by an ASI Academic Senator and is to be appointed by the second meeting of the SGC.
+The time served in this role will count towards their specific duties.

 Record the minutes for each SGC meeting and ensure they are circulated for review prior to the next scheduled SGC meeting.

-Assist the VPAG with reviewing committee reports, when the VPAG deems necessary (time served completing this task will count as specific duty hours the week it is done).
+Assist the VPAG with reviewing committee reports, when the VPAG deems necessary (time served completing this task will count towards their specific duties.

 Carry out the duties of the Chair in their absence.